adeydas/USDToINRAlert/README.md

 -----------

 Instead of sending a text message periodically, now sends a text message when the exchange rate is equal or greater than the highest exchange rate based on historical data.
+It also sends a text message if the exchange rate is greater than the historical average.

 Example configuration file (config.json)